 Ohe’o Gulch and the Seven Sacred Pools – Mile Marker 41.5

 Ohe’o Gulch and Pipiwai Trail share a parking lot.
-This 3.5-mile trail will take approximately 2 hours, depending on your level of hiking skills.
+This 3.5-mile trail will take approximately 2 hours, depending on your hiking experience.
 If you don’t have the two hours to hike the entire trail, consider hiking to Waimoku Falls, the first overlook.

 If you take the traditional road route to Hana, you will need to turn around and return to Paia.
 Depending on the time, you may want to stop at some other places this guide didn’t consider a “must-see.”
 I recommend the Garden of Eden Arboretum and Botanical Gardens.